feature-engine/feature_engine/README.md

 [![Conda https://anaconda.org/conda-forge/feature_engine](https://anaconda.org/conda-forge/feature_engine/badges/installer/conda.svg)](https://anaconda.org/conda-forge/feature_engine)

-Feature-engine is a Python library with multiple transformers to engineer features for use in machine learning models.
+Feature-engine is a Python library with multiple transformers to engineer and select features for use in machine learning models.
 Feature-engine's transformers follow scikit-learn's functionality with fit() and transform() methods to first learn the transforming parameters from data and then transform the data.